 It is my favorite poem.
 A poem about hard work.

-I learned it in the time when we lived in Iran and my son started school at age 5 .
-We put him earlier in school because we lived in a town far away from family and the kids have been all the time only with me.
-I thought it is better if he goes to school and learns to know other kids and a better Farsi.
-Everybody told me ,he may not be able to make the first class because of the language ,but it went very good and I was able to learn to write and read with him.
-Some of the first poems he had to learn later were “Toil and Treasure” from Mohammad-Taqi Bahar.
+I learned it at the time when we lived in Iran, and my son started school at age 5.
+We put him earlier in school because we lived in a town far away from family, and the kids have been all the time only with me.
+I thought it would be better if he went to school and learned to know other kids and a better Farsi.
+Everybody told me he might not be able to make the first class because of the language, but it went very well, and I was able to learn to write and read with him.
+Some of the first poems he had to learn later were “Toil and Treasure” by Mohammad-Taqi Bahar.

-I love his poems ,they are like guides for life .
-Hema’s post about hard work reminded me of this poem which always accompanied me in life.
+I love his poems; they are like guides for life.
+Hema’s post about hard work reminded me of this poem that always accompanied me.

-Here it is ,it is about hard work and how hard work will be a treasure for us at the end.
+Here it is; it is about hard work and how hard work will be a treasure for us in the end.

 the greatest twentieth-century Iranian poet, writing before the advent of modernist poetry.

 Boro kar mikon magu chist kar Go, and work don’t say: “what is work!

 keh sarmayeh-ye javdani- st kar for work is an eternal capital

 negar ta keh dehqan-e dana cheh goft See what the wise Farmer said

 beh farzandeg-an chun hami khast khoft. to his sons at the time of his rest. ( deathbed )